 When it comes to distance, TaylorMade Tour Response is one of the best on the market.
 In fact, it almost won our best for distance category in addition to best for beginners.
 Most beginner players benefit from high ball speed, and the Tour Response, with its super-fast core will help encourage that.

-Three-piece golf balls help players that need low spin from the tee and medium spin around the greens.
+Three-piece golf balls help players who need low spin from the tee and medium spin around the greens.
 This ball will not spin like a Pro V1, but that’s actually not a bad thing for beginners.
 The Tour Response will give you a bit more roll from your drives while at the same time helping you stop the ball on the green.

 The Tour Response is a soft feeling golf ball, which we like for beginners.
 In the beginning, when clubs feel like foreign objects, the miss-hit can be kind of harsh.
 The Tour Response has a good mix of firm and soft to ensure you have better control around the greens.
 It doesn’t feel as good as the TP5, but it’s tough to compare a 3 and 5 piece golf ball.